junxit/us-congress-code/title-16/chapter-1/sec-410www-3.md

 ### Codification

+Section was formerly classified to section 460bbbb–3 of this title.
 Pub.
 L. 115–108, which amended this subchapter by substituting references to the Martin Luther King, Jr. National Historical Park for references to the Martin Luther King, Junior, National Historic Site, effective Jan.
 8, 2018, was not executed to this section in view of the termination of the Martin Luther King, Junior, National Historic Site Advisory Commission ten years after Oct.
 10, 1980, pursuant to subsec. (e) of this section.